docluv/Bloomr/README.md

 Source: # [Bloomr](https://github.com/docluv/Bloomr)

-A Service to Manage MediaQueryListeners
+A Library to Manage MediaQueryListeners

 One aspect of responsive single page applications is the ability to define callbacks in response to the browser's viewport changing.
 MediaQueryListeners were designed